 Many families choose dental PPO plans for this specific purpose.
 Often, the kids see in-network providers, where preventive care is very low cost.
 Then, the parents stay with their long-term, fee-for-service dentist or specialist,

-PPOs are the most diverse dental plan type, catering to different dental needs.
 The managed care model helps to simplify claims.
 But plans still facilitate fee-for-service procedures.

 However, savvy shoppers can often find a better choice.